Tyrol department stores'

 Hofer was arrested a few days later.
 In October 1948, he escaped from the Dachau internment camp and fled to Germany, where he went into hiding in Mühlheim an der Ruhr under a false name.
 It is not certain, but quite possible, that the American and British secret services helped his former adversary to escape in order to protect their methods against National Socialism on Tyrolean soil, which were now in use against the Soviet Union, had they been openly discussed at a trial.
 In 1949, a court in Munich sentenced him in absentia to 10 years in prison.
 In July 1953, this judgement was confirmed in Munich, but the sentence was reduced to three years.
 However, Hofer remained at large due to the crediting of previous prison terms.
 A court in Austria sentenced him to death in 1949.
 However, he was not prosecuted.
 His advocates included the Bishop of Brixen, Johannes Baptist Geisler, and the Tyrolean governor Alfons Weißgatterer.
 His assets were confiscated by the Republic of Austria in proceedings in Innsbruck in 1950.

+From 1954, Hofer lived in Germany under his real name.
+He ran the Ruhr Armatur GmbHa company specialising in sanitary equipment.
+Its participation in the Action T4 in Tyrol, the "Destruction of life unworthy of life"Although proceedings were initiated in court, the case was dropped in 1963.
+Despite his emigration, the former Gauleiter remained loyal to the province of Tyrol in the truest sense of the word until his death.
 Hofer was a lover of Tyrolean tradition.
 During his time in Tyrol, he promoted folk music, traditional costumes and Tyrolean marksmen.
-These associations were officially dissolved in 1938, but under him they were reorganised in the Regular shooters' association transferred.
-The leader of the Stadtmusikkapelle Wilten-Innsbruck, Sepp Tanzer, whom he appointed leader of the Department of Folk Music in the Reich Chamber of Music composed the "Stammschützenmarsch" for him.
-A delegation of Tyrolean marksmen was present at Hofer's funeral in Mühlhausen in 1975 to pay their last respects to Hofer, who remained a staunch National Socialist until his death.
-The construction of the Tiroler Landhaus, which is still the seat of the Tyrolean provincial government today, was begun under Hofer and is still a reminder in stone in the centre of the city.
+These associations were officially disbanded in 1938, but under his leadership they were reorganised in the Professional marksmen's association transferred.
+The leader of the Stadtmusikkapelle Wilten-Innsbruck, Sepp Tanzer, whom he appointed leader of the Department of Folk Music in the Reich Chamber of Music composed for him the Standschützenmarsch.
+At Hofer's funeral 30 years after the end of the war in Mühlhausen, a delegation of Tyrolean marksmen was present to pay their last respects to Hofer, who remained a staunch National Socialist until his death.
+The Tiroler Landhaus, which is still the seat of the Tyrolean provincial government today, was built under Hofer and is still a stone reminder of the Gauleiter of Tyrol.